ValJohns/Surfs_up/README.md

 ![FredFlintstoneTheFlintstonesGIF](https://user-images.githubusercontent.com/98368422/169657273-c1329280-a28c-426e-aa4b-99e0d565f80e.gif)

 ## Overview of the analysis:
-### The Purpose of this analysis was to assitance an investor named, W. Avy, in obtaining more information regarding the tempertatures trends before opening the surf shop.
+### The Purpose of this analysis was to offer assistance to  an investor named, W. Avy, in obtaining more information regarding the tempertatures trends before opening the surf shop.
 The investir is specifically requesting the tempeture data for the months June and December in Oahu to ensuring if this will be a sound year-round investment.

 ## Results:
 - The weather for the months June and Decemeber are pretty similiar depsite the six month difference.